Matthew Hall (curler): Men's

 After juniors, Hall returned to Ontario, forming a team of Alex Champ, Terry Arnold, Scott Clinton.
 The team qualified for the 2020 Ontario Tankard, the provincial men's championship, where he led his team to a 5–3 round robin record, before losing to Scott McDonald in a tiebreaker.
 Later in the season, he led his Wilfrid Laurier University team of John Willsey, Jordie Lyon-Hatcher, Graham Singer and Adam Vincent to an undefeated gold medal performance at the 2020 U Sports/Curling Canada University Curling Championships in Portage la Prairie, Manitoba, beating the Dalhousie University Tigers in the final.

+Hall later moved to Saskatchewan for the 2023-24 curling season, joining the Rylan Kleiter rink as second.
+The team finished in second place at the 2024 SaskTel Tankard, the provincial men's curling championship, losing to Mike McEwen 7–3 in the final.
+In their second season together, the team found even more success, winning the Tier 2 event of the 2024 Tour Challenge Grand Slam event.
+This win automatically qualified the team for the 2025 Masters Grand Slam event, where they finished with a 1–3 record.
+Shortly after their Grand Slam event, Kleiter also won their first SaskTel Tankard, beating Steve Laycock 8–5 in the final, qualifying them to represent Saskatchewan at the 2025 Montana's Brier.

 Personal life

 In June 2020, Hall graduated with Dinstinction and a Bachelor of Science Degree in Honours Financial Mathematics from Wilfrid Laurier University.
 He is currently attending the University of Waterloo for a Masters of Mathematics in Computational Mathematics, specializing in the Implementation in Deep Neural Network Solutions of Financial Modelling Problems.

 Before attending Laurier, Hall went to Cameron Heights Collegiate Institute.
 While living in Surrey, he was a curling instructor at the Cloverdale Curling Club.
+He currently works as an oddsmaker for CoolBet.